t41372/Open-LLM-VTuber/README.md

 Long-term memory with MemGPT can be configured to achieve perpetual chat, infinite* context length, and external data source.

-This project started as an attempt to recreate the closed-source AI VTuber `neuro-sama` with open-source alternatives that can run completely offline on platforms other than Windows.
+This project started as an attempt to recreate the closed-source AI VTuber `neuro-sama` with open-source alternatives that can run offline on platforms other than Windows.